First Time Cannabis Users : A Guide

 5) Munchies!
 Always make sure you have something nearby when the munchies kick-in.
 Drinks and snack are a must.

 7) Entertainment – once you blaze up, have something to do or you may just end up getting a really good night’s sleep.
 Watching movies, listening to music, or anything that involves creativity are great places to start.
-In the event you feel like you’ve had too much cannabis.
+In the event you feel like you’ve had too much herb.
 There are a few things to keep in mind.

 Take CBD – CBD naturally suppresses the psychoactive effects of THC, having some CBD drops or candies handy can prove beneficial.

-Edibles – cannabis of a different sort
+Edibles – herb of a different sort

 1) Ingesting THC takes longer for the effects to kick in.
 Depending on your body chemistry, the process of digestion can take anywhere from 30 minutes to 3 hours.
 New users eat a piece of chocolate or a gummy, then 10-15 minutes when it hasn’t kicked in, they eat 2 more pieces.
 By the time the THC does kick in… they have 3 full does of THC in their system, and no way to back it up.
 Once you’ve taken too much, you cannot take less.
 Go slow.